JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 	- I like to setup temporal AA or SMAA, bloom, color grading, depth of field, ambient occlusion and vignette.

 Prefab Setup:
 - Drag the Prefab/WeatherMakerPrefab (or WeatherMakerPrefab2D for 2D) into your first scene.
-Call DontDestroyOnLoad on the root game object.
 This object can be deactivated if you don't need Weather Maker for certain scenes.
+- Set IsPermanent to false on WeatherMakerScript (root of prefab) if you want to add a new Weather Maker prefab to each scene, otherwise please only add the prefab to your first scene.
 - Add any additional allow cameras or allow camera names that you want weather maker to render in.
 See WeatherMakerScript at root of prefab object.
 Default is to allow the main camera.
 - If you want global random weather, you can activate the GlobalWeatherZone object underneath the WeatherMakerPrefab object.
 See the weather zone tutorial video below.
 - Set the manager interfaces on WeatherMakerScript to your own scripts if you want to provide your own manager / rendering of precipitation, clouds, fog, wind, etc., or just tweak the particle systems right in the prefab.